Skip to main content

 • icon: Icon displayed in the status bar (for button type).

 • command: Command to execute when the module is clicked (for button type).
+Empty or whitespace-only values are treated as unset.

-• listen_cmd (optional): Command to run in the background to update the module’s display.
+• listen_cmd (optional): Command to run in the background to update the module's display.
+Empty or whitespace-only values are treated as unset.

-• icons (optional): Regex-to-icon mapping to change the icon based on the listen_cmd output (for button type`).
+• icons (optional): Regex-to-icon mapping to change the icon based on the listen_cmd output (for button type).
 The first matching regex wins; since the mappings are stored as a map, the evaluation order is not guaranteed.
 Prefer mutually exclusive regexes or keep patterns precise to avoid ambiguous matches.

 • alert (optional): Regex to trigger a red alert dot on the icon when matched in the listen_cmd output (for button type).